ArhanChaudhary/qter/README.md

 <ul>

-This instruction exits the program with an output, and it is similar to the `input` instruction.
-Repeat the given algorithm until the positions are solved (see the `solved-goto` instruction).
-The number of repetitions this took is then added to the end of the given message to serve as the output of the program.
+This instruction terminates the program and gives an output, and it is similar to the `input` instruction.
+To decode the output of the program, repeat the given algorithm until the positions given are solved (see the `solved-goto` instruction).
+The number of repetitions it took to solve the given pieces along with the specified message is considered the output of the program.
 For example:

 ```l
 Puzzles